 Another great perk about buying a camera, or other electronics, in Japan, is that you can claim duty-free (no tax) on many goods if you are going to be in Japan for a short stay (less than six months).

-This perk can save you quite a bit of money, as it means you will be refunded the consumption tax (VAT), which is currently set at 8% as of 2017 (this may be increased to 10% in the near future).
+This perk can save you quite a bit of money, as it means you will be refunded the consumption tax (VAT), which is currently set at 10%.

 One assumption that I made when coming to Japan and looking for a new camera was that I would be bound to find much cheaper cameras and could save money.
 I suppose this is because I concluded that because Japanese manufacturers wouldn’t need to pay export fees to ship products abroad, cameras here would be cheaper than the same ones would be abroad.

 Sadly, I was proved wrong.
 Quality Japanese electronics are just as expensive as they would be in other countries, particularly when you factor in exchange rates and credit card fees.
 If you plan to buy a camera in Japan, make sure you do compare the prices in your home country first.